 Whisk it together until smooth.
 Let it set for about 2 minutes.
 It should be soft set but still spreadable.

 Spread pudding mixture on top of cream cheese layer.

 Spread remaining whipped topping on top of pudding layer.

-Keep dessert stored in the refrigerator until ready to eat.
+Sprinkle with mini chocolate chips.
+Keep dessert covered and stored in the refrigerator until ready to eat.